As clashes between armed groups and leftist protesters turn deadly, police face complaints of tolerating vigilantes

 Raul Torrez (D), the district attorney in Bernalillo County, N.M., agrees.
 In June, one person was shot after members of an armed group that calls itself the New Mexico Civil Guard clashed with protesters trying to tear down a monument to Spanish conquistador Juan de Oñate in Albuquerque.
 Torrez filed suit against the militia, seeking to block it from assuming law enforcement duties.

 “I don’t think a lot of Americans understand how fragile democracy is,” Torrez said.
-“One of the early signs of a troubled democracy is when people decide that they’re no longer going to address their political differences at the ballot box — or in elected legislatures or in Congress — but they’re going to do it on the street and they’re going to do it with guns.”
+“One of the early signs of a troubled democracy is when people decide that they’re no longer going to address their political differences at the ballot box — or in elected legislatures or in Congress — but they’re going to do it on the street, and they’re going to do it with guns.”

 “Police officers, district attorneys, leaders in law enforcement here and across the country have to make it unambiguously clear to anyone that it is not their job — it is the role of law enforcement — to” defend property, Torrez said.
 Militia groups are “not hearing that message from enough leadership in law enforcement.
 And this takes us down a very, very dangerous path.”